Diamondbacks vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Recent Betting Performance

-- In three games over the last 10 matchups when favored by oddsmakers, the Diamondbacks have a record of 2-1.
+- In six games as the underdog over the last 10 matchups, the Diamondbacks have posted a mark of 2-4.

-- When it comes to hitting the over, the Diamondbacks and their opponents are 5-5-0 in their last 10 games with a total.
+- When it comes to the over/under, the Diamondbacks and their opponents are 4-6-0 in their previous 10 games.

-- The Diamondbacks have not played a game with a spread over their last 10 outings.
-For three consecutive games, Arizona and its opponent have fallen short of the over/under, with the average total set by oddsmakers during that stretch being 9.2 runs.
+- Oddsmakers have yet to post a spread in any of the Diamondbacks' past 10 games.
+For four consecutive games, Arizona and its opponent have finished below the over/under, with the average total established by sportsbooks being 9.6 runs.

 Diamondbacks Betting Records & Stats

-- The Diamondbacks have won 80% of the games this season when they were the moneyline favorite (4-1).
+- The Diamondbacks have been underdogs in 21 games this season and have come away with the win 10 times (47.6%) in those contests.

-- Arizona has a 4-1 record (winning 80% of its games) when it has played as moneyline favorites of -125 or shorter.
+- Arizona has a record of 10-11 in games where bookmakers have it as underdogs of at least -110 on the moneyline.

-- Based on this matchup's moneyline, the Diamondbacks' implied win probability is 55.6%.
+- Oddsmakers have implied with the moneyline set for this matchup that the Diamondbacks have a 52.4% chance of pulling out a win.

-- Arizona has combined with opponents to go over the total 12 times this season for a 12-13-1 record against the over/under.
+- Games involving Arizona have gone over the total set by bookmakers in 12 of 27 chances this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.